xzakm3/Data-builder/README.md

 --------------------------

 This project contains several parts:
-- server part that sits in `src` folder as entry point
+- server part that sits in `src` folder
-- script `generate_predictions` generating predictions
+- script `generate_predictions.py` generating predictions.
+It loads data from csv and request its content to server

 ## Prerequisites
 You need to have installed `python3.10`.